tmueller1/regression-model-validation/README.md

 # Usage

 The implementation consists of the two Python scripts "apply_validation_procedure.py" and "compute_metrics.py".
-The script "apply_validation_procedure.py" applies the validation procedure, while "compute_metrics.py" can be used to compute RMSE, $`R^2`$, and $`R^2_{adjusted}`$ on the valid and non-valid part of the regression model.
+The script "apply_validation_procedure.py" applies the validation procedure, while "compute_metrics.py" can be used to compute RMSE on the valid and non-valid part of the regression model.

 ## Application of Validation Procedure